isc-projects/stork/doc/usage.rst

 Deploying Stork Agent
 =====================

-Stork system uses agents to monitor services.
-Stork Agent (`STAG` or simply `agent`) is a daemon that is expected to be deployed and run on each machine to be monitored.
-Currently, there are no automated deployment routines and STAG has to be copied and run manually.
+Stork system uses agents to monitor services. ``Stork Agent`` is a daemon that is expected to be deployed and run on each machine to be monitored.
+Currently, there are no automated deployment routines and ``Stork Agent`` has to be installed manually.
 This can be done in a variety of ways.
-Here is one of them.
+It can be installed from RPM or deb packages (what is described in :ref:`installation` chapter).
+Here is presented very simple method: copying ``Stork Agent`` binary to destination machine manually.

 Assuming you want to monitor services running on machine with IP 192.0.2.1, you can do the following on the Stork server command line: